-We have shown that training and parent knowledge changed family talk.
-However, at the level of the two-by-two design of our study, we have failed thus far to show any significant impact of that talk on children's learning.
-Our hypothesis is that training and parent knowledge can lead to more disciplinary talk and that more disciplinary talk would be associated with greater learning.
-But a direct test of this model is difficult with the ANOVA's because they test only for the impact of the conditions and do not directly detect the impact of disciplinary talk itself on learning.
+associated with greater learning.
+But a direct test of this model is difficult with the ANOVAs because they test only for the impact of the conditions and do not directly detect the impact of disciplinary talk itself on learning.
 To make the most direct test of our hypothesis, we conducted a series of multiple stepwise regressions to construct the model in Figure 3.
-This model assumes that children's knowledge and by disciplinary talk in the garden, which is a function of child knowledge, parent knowledge, and parent use of ECS.
+This model assumes that children's knowledge at the conclusion of the garden experience is influenced by their own prior knowledge and by disciplinary talk in the garden, which is a function of child knowledge, parent knowledge, and parent use of ECS.
 Finally, parent training influences the use of ECS.
 For descriptive purposes, the correlation matrix is included in Table 2.